-Made up of 26 different hedge funds, this portfolio aims to provide equity-like returns with low correlation to the equity markets.
-For the year it gained 10.3 percent, surpassing the 6.4 percent return of its benchmark (80 percent Treasury bills plus 400 basis points; 20 percent MSCI All-Country World Index).
-The portfolio's three-year return of 8.7 percent exceeded its benchmark's return of 5.8 percent.
-Northwestern's absolute return portfolio is weighted toward long-short equity managers (40 percent), but the University has been reducing this exposure by increasing the allocation in other hedge-fund strategies.
-The remaining hedge funds (60 percent) are less equitymarket sensitive and represent diversifying strategies, and the University intends to increase exposure to such funds in fiscal year 2014.
+Made up of more than 25 different hedge funds, this portfolio aims to provide equity-like returns with low correlation to the equity markets.
+For the year it gained 11 percent, surpassing the 7.3 percent return of its benchmark (80 percent Treasury bills plus 400 basis points; 20 percent MSCI All-Country World Index).
+The portfolio's five-year return of 9.1 percent exceeded its benchmark's return of 5.8 percent.
+This portfolio no longer has a bias toward long-short equity managers (36 percent) as the University has increased its allocation to other hedge fund strategies.
+The remaining hedge funds (64 percent) tend to be less sensitive to equity markets and represent diversifying strategies.